What is Easter Hill Country Tour (EHCT)?

 There are no start times posted.
 When do the rides start?

 There is no mass start time for any of the rides.
 Most riders arrive at the start point between 8 and 10 a.m., although some start as early as 7 for the longest rides.
 Many riders contact other riders at Thursday packet pickup and arrange to meet at a particular time.
 The only constraints on start times are the closure times for the various rest stops on the course: you should plan to get past those points while the rest stops are still open.

 My packet contains several sets of maps.
 How do I decide which to ride?

 Maps are color coded for each day.
-There are generally three distance choices for Friday, four for Saturday (including a century), and two for Sunday, so the rider packet will contain maps for each.
+There are usually three distance choices for Friday, four for Saturday, and two for Sunday, so the rider packet will contain maps for each.
 Again, all of Friday’s routes will be on one color paper, Saturday’s on another, and Sunday’s on a third.
 Riders may choose the distance they prefer from among that day’s routes.

 How will signage be for EHCT?